stencillogic/astro-float/README.md

 ## Contributing

-The library is still young and may lack some features or contain bugs.
-Issues for these or other cases can be opened here: https://github.com/stencillogic/astro-float/issues
+Issues regarding bugs, new features, or other cases can be opened here: https://github.com/stencillogic/astro-float/issues